 Posted June 19, 2019.

-Each day in the United States, approximately 9 people are killed and more than 1,000 injured in crashes caused by distracted driving.
+Each day approximately 8 people are killed and thousands are injured in crashes caused by distracted driving.

 According to the Minnesota Department of Public Safety, cell phones are the fastest-growing distraction to drivers.
 The National Safety Council reports that one out of every four accidents in the United States is the result of texting and driving.